megbeckim/PhotosWebSite/README.md

 * don't show main photo loading
 * don't show photos loading on album catalog
 * hiding prev/next on touch devices (e.g., phones)
+* see how it looks with always square thumbnails (tricky on last line!)

 *Icebox*